• Skip to primary navigation

 ingredients: bananas and frozen raspberries.

-Prep the bananas
+1. Prep the Bananas

 Start by freezing 3 peeled ripe bananas.
 I like to cut the bananas in chunks before freezing, but you could also freeze them whole (but peeled) if preferred.